-That’s a very quick follow-up to the original game, but it's not so surprising when you consider that the studio have two dedicated Warhammer squads: a new content team, and the ‘main’ team, responsible for producing the expected trilogy of Total Wars in partnership with Games Workshop.
+That’s less than eighteen months after the first game, but it’s not so surprising when you consider that the studio have two dedicated Warhammer squads: a new content team, and the ‘main’ team, responsible for producing the expected trilogy of Total Wars in partnership with Games Workshop.

-The game will be available in three flavours: the standard game, a limited edition variant, and the Serpent God collector's edition.
+The game is available in three flavours: the standard game, a limited edition variant, and the Serpent God collector’s edition.
 The latter comes bundled with some Warhammer-themed items such as a stone puzzle sphere and some teeth carvings(!?).

 Total War: Warhammer 2 campaign map

-We know that the new campaign map is the same size or slightly larger than the Old World map in the original, and will feature no fewer than four distinct continents: Ulthuan, Naggaroth, Lustria, and the Southlands.
+The new campaign map is the same size or slightly larger than the Old World map in the original, and features four distinct continents: Ulthuan, Naggaroth, Lustria, and the Southlands.

 Finally, in a first for Total War, units from different factions can now mix in rogue armies.
 Campaign designer Mark Sinclair says these will function similarly to rebellions:

 “It’ll spawn an army of a few units, and that might be within your territory.
 You might have expanded out and have a really strong foothold, and then this army might pop up in the middle of your territory, which might not be defended so well.
 It’ll only be a few units to start with, but it’ll swell up over time.
 It’ll start off as a horde, which means an army by itself with no settlements, but can grow into a fully fledged faction.
 So it can actually occupy settlements, start dealing in diplomacy, and become a real threat in the game.”